tdensmore/katacoda/katacodacomtdensmorepods-lab-1/step1.md

 `kubectl get deployments`{{execute}}

+## Delete Kubernetes Deployments

-To really kill the NGiNX pod, we need to delete the **deployment** with the command:
+To really delete the NGiNX pod, we need to delete the **deployment** with the command:

 `kubectl delete deployment nginx-app`{{execute}}

+You should see this message:

+`deployment.extensions "nginx-app" deleted`

 Verify this deleted the deployment: